danielsaidi/RichTextKit/Sources/RichTextKit/RichTextKit.docc/Getting-Started.md

     var body: some View {
         RichTextEditor(text: $text, context: context) {
-            // You can customize the native text view here
+            // You can customize the native text view here }
-            $0.textContentInset = CGSize(width: 10, height: 20)
     }
 }
-}
 ```

-The ``RichTextEditor`` connects the ``RichTextContext`` with an internal ``RichTextCoordinator``, which coordinates changes in both the context and the text view.
+The ``RichTextEditor`` uses an internal ``RichTextCoordinator`` that coordinates changes between the context and the editor.
+You can now use the context to change font, font size, colors, alignment etc. and observe how these properties change when you move the cursor around the text view.

-You can now use the context to change font, font size, colors, alignment etc. and also observe how these properties change when you move the cursor around the text view.
+You can now use the context to change font, font size, colors, alignment etc. and observe how these properties change when you move the cursor around the text view.

 For instance, to display and change the current font size, you can use the context's ``RichTextContext/fontSize``: